Skip to content

 So many business owners, with the goal of improving their presence online, will want to connect their website with their social media pages, like their instagram feed or their facebook business page.
 And the idea is that it’s some kind of two-way street– that somehow, having that social media link will result in more traffic, more leads.

-But it’s not an easy thing to get business that way, because it’s not a nice flat two way street; it’s a slippery, downhill slope to get someone to on social media, but it’s a rough uphill climb to get traffic from social media to your website.
+But it’s not an easy thing to get business that way, because it’s not really a two-way street.
+It’s easy to get traffic to social media, but it’s hard to get them back after they’ve gone.

 So even though I believe in the wisdom of crowds for many things, this isn’t one of them.
 Many websites slap social media sharing buttons everywhere they can… but that doesn’t make it a good idea.